 Salary and Wages

-An individual is taxed on their gross salary and wages.
-Your gross salary and wage figure is on your Income Statement (was Payment Summary) provided by your employer.
+An individual must declare their gross salary and wages.
+Your gross salary and wage figure is on your Income Statement (Payment Summary) provided by your employer.
 Salary packaging payments are not income and are excluded from ‘salary and wages’.
 Hence, your salary packaging money is never subject to income tax.

 For example, if you earn $68,550 and salary package $15,900 for expenses and $2,650 for meals / accommodation, your ‘salary and wage’ figure for tax purposes is only $50,000 ($68,550 – $15,900 – $2,650).